British parliament to hold final vote on Brexit bill

 An attempt by her government to bypass parliament to trigger the article was thwarted by a legal challenge that went all the way up to the Supreme Court.

-If the bill is passed it will go to parliament's upper chamber, the House of Lords, which will either approve the bill after several readings and debates, and pass it on for royal ascent to be signed into law.
+If the bill is passed it will go to parliament's upper chamber, the House of Lords, which will either approve the bill after several readings and debates, and pass it on for royal assent to be signed into law.
 Or the Lords could make amendments and send the bill back to the house for further debate and votes.